 and exec

-were keywords in Python 2.7 but have been turned into built-in functions in Python 3+ and no longer appear in the list of keywords.
+were keywords in Python 2.7 but were turned into built-in functions in Python 3 and no longer appear in the keywords list.

 There are a few terms used in the sections below that may be new to you.
 They’re defined here, and you should be aware of their meaning before proceeding: